 The prequel to Unsinkable, this gripping novella tells the story of two sisters who become mortal enemies in their struggle for love and independence—until they are the only black family on the Titanic.

 Corinne’s big sister, Astrid, has always looked out for her, even if their parents have always favored Corinne.
-Besides, Astrid has a secret.
+But now, Astrid has a secret, and she must trust that Corinne can look out for her as well.
 She confides to her younger sister her plans to leave the tiny town of Cherbourg, France, to become the first colored fashion designer in New York City.
 The opportunity to do just that—and finally be on her own, free from the family’s strict rules—arises when their father loses his modest job, and Astrid is commanded to leave school in order to assist the family financially.

 Trying to help, Corinne reveals Astrid’s secret but only makes the situation worse.
 Astrid feels betrayed by her younger sister and promises revenge.
 She seizes the perfect opportunity with Corinne’s blossoming friendship with a boy from class—causing the sisters to vow to hate one another until the day they die.
 That day may come sooner than they think.
 On April 10, 1912, the family boards the beautiful Titanic on a voyage that will change their lives forever.

 Nicole Bradshaw has written a historical novel for young readers titled Unsinkable, which details a fictitious day-by-day account of the only black family on the Titanic.
-She is also the author of Caviar Dreams and A Bond Broken.
+She is also the author of Caviar Dreams, A Bond Broken, and Champagne Life.
 Bradshaw currently resides in Freeport, Bahamas, with her husband and three children.